CharmAIOS/CharmOS/docs/architecture.md

 #### Runtime Executor
 Initiates and monitors inference tasks based on routing outputs, invoking the designated runtime and relaying execution status to the orchestrator.
 #### Inference Management
-Converts routing outputs into concrete execution configurations.
+Handles strategic binding between tasks and compute resources.
+Determines where, what, and how to execute inference based on routing directives.
-- **Environment Binding**: Establishes and configures the appropriate runtime environment based on routing directives.
+- **Environment Binding**: Selects the most suitable runtime environment (local, cloud, browser) based on task needs.
 - **Service Invocation Adapter**: Maps execution logic to the specific AI provider’s interface while preserving a unified invocation contract.
 - **Model Selector**: Identifies and selects the optimal deployed model version or variant within the target environment to meet task requirements.
 #### Inference Environment Adapter